nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

         Expected: Patient named Bob Doe is added successfully.
 Details of the added patient are shown in the status message.

     3. Test case: `add n/John Doe hp/98765432 eml/johnd@example.com a/311, Clementi Ave 2, #02-25 dob/20/07/1964 t/vaccinated risk/LOW`
        <br>Expected: No Patient is added.
-Error message is shown in the response box: "This patient already exists in PlannerMD"
+Error details are shown in the status message.

     4. Test case: `add n/John Doe hp/98765432 eml/johnd@example.com a/311, Kent Ridge Ave 2, #02-25 dob/25/12/0000 t/vaccinated risk/LOW`
        <br>Expected: No Patient is added.
-Error message is shown in the response box: "This patient already exists in PlannerMD"
+Error details are shown in the status message.

     5. Other incorrect add commands to try: `add`, `add n/Bob hp/`, `add n/` (not all fields, except tags and risk, are filled)<br>
        Expected: No Patient is added.
-Error message is shown in the response box: "Invalid command format!..."
+Error details are shown in the status message.

 ### Listing all patients <a name="list-patients-manual-testing"/>